Consensys/doc.teku/docs/get-started/connect/testnet.md

 Specify:

 - The location of one or more beacon node API endpoints using the [`--beacon-node-api-endpoint`](../../reference/cli/subcommands/validator-client.md#beacon-node-api-endpoint-beacon-node-api-endpoints) option.
 - The paths to the keystore `.json` file and password `.txt` file created in [step 2](#create-a-password-file-for-each-validator-key) for each validator using the [`--validator-keys`](../../reference/cli/index.md#validator-keys) option.
-Separate the `.json` and `.txt` files with a colon, and separate entries for multiple validators with commas.
-Alternatively, specify paths to directories to load multiple keys and passwords from.
+Separate the `.json` and `.txt` files with a colon, and separate entries for multiple validators with commas Alternatively, specify paths to directories to load multiple keys and passwords from.

 ## 5. Wait for the clients to sync